Drive

 All HEVs feature a stop-start function that cuts the engine when coasting at lower speeds and when braking.
 This further saves fuel, lowers emissions and cuts noise pollution.
 Sitting in heavy traffic is (slightly) more bearable with no idling engine droning away.

 The very nature of the HEV – an electric motor and engine combo – means the battery pack never needs to be plugged into an external power source for recharging.
-The engine diverts power to a generator to charge it instead, or electricity is converted from otherwise wasted kinetic energy using regenerative braking technology.
+The engine diverts power to a generator to charge it instead, or electricity is converted from otherwise wasted kinetic energy using regenerative braking technology when you apply the brakes.
 If you live in an apartment or have no access to off-street parking, you never need to worry about finding a long-enough power cord.

 Result?
-No range anxiety or wasting time and energy finding a place to plug the car in, the HEV is great for city driving and short distance commutes.
+No range anxiety or wasting time and energy finding a place to plug the car in, but with some reduced fuel consumption while still being able to treat it like a regular car.

-While there are cheap HEVs, they are generally more expensive than their equivalently-sized and equipped petrol-engined counterparts because of the added cost and complexity of electrification, from the battery pack and electric motor to the unique transmission and electrical cabling.
-A base Kona petrol starts at $32,500 is $4500 cheaper than the hybrid equivalent.
+While there are cheap HEVs, they are generally more expensive than their equivalently sized and equipped petrol-engined counterparts because of the added cost and complexity of electrification, from the battery pack and electric motor to the unique transmission and electrical cabling.
+A base Kona petrol is over $3200 cheaper than the hybrid equivalent.

 Batteries are heavy and usually located in the lower rear half of a vehicle, at the cost of some luggage capacity and cargo versatility.
 This can also lead to a higher floor, meaning heavier items require extra excursion.

 Where’s the spare wheel?
-If you are fortunate enough to have a hybrid with a temporary spare tyre instead of a full-sized spare, count yourself lucky, because most hybrids only have a tyre-inflator kit.
-Given that SUVs are meant to evoke outdoor adventure, increasing their likelihood of a puncture out on the open road, this is unacceptable, particularly on Australia’s demanding roads.
+If you have a hybrid with a temporary spare tyre instead of a full-sized spare, count yourself lucky, because most hybrids only have a tyre-inflator kit.
+Given SUVs are often marketed in the context of outdoor adventure, a tyre inflator kit doesn’t exactly inspire confidence.

-Having two propulsion systems in the one car adds cost and complexity to servicing and repairs, though most have proven reliable and durable as electric motors comprise fewer moving parts and fluids than a petrol engine.
+Having two propulsion systems in the one car adds cost and complexity to servicing and repairs, though most have proven reliable and durable.

 Although battery packs are usually guaranteed for eight years, over time their ability to hold charge does decline.
 In hybrids, this means the petrol engine will run slightly more often than when the car was new.
 However, even with the battery beyond its best, the hybrid system will still have benefits over a petrol-only vehicle.
 Unless there is a major fault with the battery in its first three years, usually it becomes uneconomic to replace the battery in an aging hybrid.